thoughtspot/rest-api-sdk/sdks/typescript/AuthenticationApi.md

 # **getCurrentUserInfo**
 > User getCurrentUserInfo()

-  Version: 9.0.0.cl or later    Gets session information for the currently logged-in user.
-This API does not require any parameters to be passed in the request.
+  Version: 9.0.0.cl or later   Retrieves details of the current user session for the token provided in the request header.
 Any ThoughtSpot user can access this endpoint and send an API request.
 The data returned in the API response varies according to user\'s privilege and object access permissions.

 ### Example